TIDAL SPEECH THERAPY

 Blocks – involve stoppage of the airflow so no sound comes out.

 People often wonder if stuttering can be cured.
-Although there is no easy “cure” for stuttering, speech-language therapy can be very effective in helping the individual learn strategies or techniques to help them modify theirspeech.
+Although there is no easy “cure” for stuttering, speech-language therapy can be very effective in helping the individual learn techniques to help support speech and improve a speaker’s experience.

 SOCIAL COMMUNICATION INTERVENTION